square/reader-sdk-flutter-plugin/README.md

 in-person payments in custom apps using Square Readers.
 The SDK supports authorization, transaction processing, and Reader management.

-Use Square's official Flutter plugin for Reader SDK to build payment solutions on Android and iOS.
+Use Square's official Flutter plugin for Reader SDK to build in-person payment solutions on Android and iOS.

 ## How to use